Amararyan/SNID-SAGE/docs/cli/batch-processing.md

 ## Output structure (default)

 - Per spectrum: `.output`, `.fluxed`, `.flattened`
-- Summary: `batch_summary.txt` in the output directory
+- Summary: `batch_summary.txt` in the output directory (includes a `zFixed` column indicating if the redshift was fixed for that spectrum)

 With `--complete`, additional plots are generated (comparison, clustering, redshift–age, subtype proportions).